Frequently Asked Questions

 How much will it cost?

-There will generally only be a small fee in addition to the Medicare charge.
+There will generally only be a reasonable fee in addition to the Medicare charge.
+We are happy to process your claim with Medicare on the day.

 Is bulk billing available?